Table of Contents

 • Consider contributing 10-15% or more of income if aiming for retirement.
 Use calculators to estimate needs.

-• Tax-advantaged accounts like 401(k)s and IRAs help money grow faster than taxable accounts.
+• Tax-advantaged accounts like 401(k)s, IRAs (traditional and Roth) help money grow faster than taxable accounts.

 • Stocks suit long-term goals but bonds and stable assets are better for near-term needs.
 Adjust investments based on time horizon.

-Whether you want to set yourself up for a comfortable retirement or simply build assets that you can draw on as needed, investing early in adulthood can help make it easier to achieve your long-term goals.
-Because every dollar you put into the market early in your career has more years of potential growth, you can invest with little money and potentially see growth later in life.
+Whether you want to prepare for a comfortable retirement or build assets you can use when needed, investing early in adulthood can make it easier to reach long-term goals.
+When you invest earlier in your career, your money has more time to grow.
+Even small contributions can build over time and may lead to growth later in life.

-Here are some items to consider as you learn how to start investing in your 30s, including the basic types of accounts available to people who may not have a large sum to start with.
+Here are a few things to think about as you learn how to start investing in your 30s, including basic account types for those who may not have a large amount to begin with.

 Identify Your Investment Goals

-Just keep in mind that investments cannot guarantee growth or sustainment of principal value, and they may lose value over time.
-Past performance is not an indication of future results.
+Keep in mind that investments do not guarantee growth or protect the value of your principal.
+They can lose value over time.
+Past performance does not predict future results.

 Decide How Much to Invest